 Statement.

-My work examines the interwoven themes of time, history, and human perception, grounding human experience within the larger context of deep time and the countless lives that have shaped the land before us.
+My work explores the interwoven themes of time, history, and human perception, situating human experience within the broader context of deep time and the countless lives that have shaped the land before us.

 Bio.